-RSCH601 Research Literacy in Integrative Health (3 credits)

-This course supports critical analysis of a wide range of integrative health studies.
+RSCH601 Introduction to Statistics, Research Design and Information Literacy in Integrative Health (3 credits) This course supports critical analysis of a wide range of integrative health studies.
 It provides future integrative medicine professionals with the foundational knowledge and skills to identify and evaluate research design and basic statistics.
 Students develop skills in searching databases as well as critical appraisal of clinical and epidemiological research.
 Students will find and evaluate published information on health topics then summarize and share their findings.